miolini/webai/README.md

 8. Use the **Copy** button (clipboard icon) to copy the text content of any message.
 9. Use the **Clear** button to remove the current conversation history for the page.

+## Privacy

+WebAI is designed with privacy in mind, utilizing local AI services that you control.
+For detailed information on what data is processed and how it's handled, please refer to the [PRIVACY.md](PRIVACY.md) file.

 ## License

 This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.